 Wong was sentenced to jail for 13 months earlier this month for his involvement in the Northeast New Territories demonstrations.
-Protesters objected to then-Legislative Council Finance Committee chair Ng Leung-sing forcing a vote on the plan’s preliminary funding whilst democrats were out of their seats.
+Protesters objected to then-Legislative Council Finance Committee chair Ng Leung-sing’s attempts to end a filibuster by the pro-democracy camp over the development plans.

 In a letter penned on August 22, and published by administrators on his Facebook account on Tuesday, Wong said it was difficult not to feel low-spirited, as he did not know when he would regain his freedom.
 He said he was undergoing a heavy prison term for his first sentence, and is awaiting sentencing for two other major cases.

 “A lot of people say [I] am very strong, but I don’t feel that way – at least, I’ve already cried in prison.
 It’s not because I have regrets or am afraid, but because I miss my loved ones – and also when I heard that tens of thousands took to the streets, that was certainly moving!”

 ‘Only the beginning’

 Wong said he has been chatting with prisoners, which “broadened his horizons” and deepened his understanding of society.
 He also said that, although he agrees to some extent that heavier sentences act as a deterrent, harsh governance and laws will only result in chaos.